sandeepc/sandeepc.github.io/_posts/2013-08-07-Hackathon-Protips.md

 ###Personal: Manage your energy.

 This is an endurance event.
 Get decent sleep thenight before.
-Eat Like you would in a marathon - a lot , in small meals, all day long.
+Eat Like you would in a marathon - a lot, in small meals, all day long.

 Caffeine is necessary and sometimes beer is good for the team morale but water and staying hydrated is your best bet.